Profit may be the most emotive and most disagreed-on word in the modern political lexicon.

 There’s two types of profit.

 Imagine a small business person who delivers things you buy on the internet.
-They buy a van, putting 30,000 into the business.
-They could have put that money into the bank and got 5 per cent return with no risk, or $1500.
+She buys a van, putting $30,000 into the business.
+If that money was put in the bank and got 5 per cent return it would make $1500.
+So the small business needs to make at least $1500 in accounting profit, on top of paying wages and bills, to compensate the person who funded the business.

-If, at the end of the year they have paid themself for all the hours they put in, and on top of that, the business makes $1500 of profit, that is accounting profit.
 That accounting profit is necessary for the business to run.
-If there’s no accounting profit, the delivery business will shut down, as delivery lady realises she should sell the van, put the money in the bank, and work for someone else.
+If there’s no accounting profit, the delivery business will shut down, as the delivery woman realises she should sell the van, put the money in the bank, and work for someone else.

-(Really she should be looking for more than $1500 in accounting profit, to help compensate her for the risk of running a business, which is much higher than plonking your cash in a government-guaranteed deposit.)
+(In reality she should be looking for slightly more than $1500 in accounting profit, to help compensate her for the risk of running a business, which is much higher than plonking your cash in a government-guaranteed deposit.)

-But economic profit?
-That’s bad ju-ju.
-Let’s go back a step
+But some of it might be economic profit.
+Let’s go back a step.

-And here’s the thing: under the assumption of perfectly competitive markets, there is no economic profit in the long run.
+Here’s the thing: under the assumption of perfectly competitive markets, there should be no economic profit in the long run.
+Businesses should make enough to cover their cost of capital and not any more.

 Of course banks should make enough to compensate the people that own the capital that allows the bank run.
 But should they make more?